kensiprell/ktorio.github.io/quickstart/guides/api.md

 {"snippet": {"text" : "mysnippet"}}
 ```

-And then in the play gutter icon from the URL, you can perform the call, and get the response:
+Then with the URL's play icon in the gutter, you can perform the call and get the response:

 ![](/quickstart/guides/api/IU-http-response.png)

 And that's it!

-This allows you to define files (plain or scratches) that include definition for several HTTP requests,
-allowing to include headers, provide a payload inline, or from files, use environment variables defined in a JSON file,
-process the response using JavaScript to perform assertions, or to store some environment variables like
-authentication credentials so they are available to other requests.
+This allows you to define files (plain or scratches) that include definitions for several HTTP requests, allowing you to include headers, provide a payload inline or from files, use environment variables defined in a JSON file, process the response using JavaScript to perform assertions, or to store some environment variables like authentication credentials so they are available to other requests.
 It supports autocompletion, templates, and
-automatic language injection based on Content-Type, including JSON, XML, etc..
+automatic language injection based on Content-Type, including JSON, XML, etc.
 {: .note}

-In addition to easily test your backends inside your editor, it also helps your to document your APIs
-by including a file with the endpoints on it.
-And allows you fetch and locally store responses and visually compare them.
+In addition to easily testing your backends inside your editor, it also helps you document your APIs by including a file with the endpoints in it.
+It also allows you to fetch and store responses locally and then visually compare them.
 {: .note}

 ### CURL: